Public transit was free for many Coloradans in August. When fares returned, many riders stayed, data shows.

-After Colorado offered $28 million to make public transit free for the month of August — in an effort to ease air pollution when ozone levels are highest — fares returned and many riders stayed, new data from participating agencies across the state show.
+After Colorado offered $28 million to make public transit free for the month of August — in an effort to ease air pollution when ozone levels are highest — many riders stayed, even after fares returned, new data from participating agencies across the state show.

 While ridership numbers dipped after the no-fare promotion ended, at least nine of the 14 public transit agencies that participated in the Zero Fare for Better Air program saw more riders in September compared with July, including the Regional Transportation District — which saw a 14% increase in its average weekday ridership from July to September, according to the agency’s final report on the program submitted to the state Wednesday.
 The agency also reported a 13% increase in monthly riders in September compared with the same time last year.